What is diagnostic needle imaging?

 - Sterile the procedure site.

-- A local anesthetic is provided to numb skin and surrounding area to reduce pain.
+- To reduce pain, a local anesthetic is provided to numb the skin and surrounding area.

 - The doctor inserts the needle camera into the joint.

-- The doctor examines joint and views a vivid picture on a high resolution tablet, providing real-time diagnosis.
+- The doctor examines joints and views a vivid picture on a high-resolution tablet, providing real-time diagnosis.

 You can watch a full video of the procedure here.